How to Choose a GDS: Amadeus vs Sabre vs Travelport

 Hotels, flights, or cruises – choose the one that fits your business needs better

-But, the massive reach doesn’t always represent the quality of the provided content – property descriptions, images, etc. This is the rule of thumb for anyone working with GDSs: If you’re not looking for an all-in-one solution, see if there are specialized providers that offer more relevant content.
+But, the massive reach doesn’t always represent the quality of the provided content – property descriptions, images, etc. However, if you want to load hotel content or partner with hotels directly, you need a hotel mapping tool.
+This is the rule of thumb for anyone working with GDSs: If you’re not looking for an all-in-one solution, see if there are specialized providers that offer more relevant content.

 Amadeus inventory and coverage